suzukiplan/z80/README.md

 #### 4-2.
 Interruption of execution

 - Execution of the `requestBreak` method can abort the `execute` at an arbitrary time.
+- In the case of a typical 8-bit game console emulator implementation, it is assumed that synchronization with the VDP (and sound-module) is performed by `consumeClock`, and `requestBreak` is executed when the VDP emits the V-SYNC signal.

 #### 4-3.
 Example